 - If you can’t handle queries and complaints, you’ll get a really bad reputation, losing even more business in the process.

 The definition of marketing effectiveness – putting quality over quantity.

 Even when you’ve aligned your whole company to be a selling machine, it’s easy to get carried away by doing too much on the marketing front.

-Trying to keep plates spinning with social media posts, articles, email campaigns, print, your website, PPC campaigns, SEO work and all the other channels you could be using makes it easy to lose focus on what's actually working and also lose sight of what marketing effectiveness actually looks like.
+Trying to keep plates spinning with social media posts, articles, email campaigns, print, your website, PPC campaigns, SEO work and all the other channels you could be using makes it easy to lose focus on what’s actually working, and also lose sight of what marketing effectiveness actually requires.